snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/quick-start-guide/index.md

 <ReleaseBadge/>
 ```

+## Quick start (plus modelling!)

+We recommend looking at the [Advanced Analytics for Web accelerator](https://docs.snowplow.io/accelerators/web/) to walk through tracking and modelling web events.
+It's a more in depth look at how to use Snowplow than this page.

+## Quick start (basic)

 Follow these instructions to quickly implement a Snowplow web tracker with default configuration, and track a page view.

 <Tabs groupId="platform" queryString>